-Customers must take their time and ensure their application is complete and accurate.
-Page two of the application form has been developed to guide customers in correctly completing their allocation assignment forms.
-Lodgement details, a guide to processing times and information on amending or withdrawing an application are all covered.
+You must take their time and ensure their application is complete and accurate.
+The last page of the application form has been developed to guide you in correctly completing your allocation assignment forms and lodgment details.
+A guide to processing times and information on amending or withdrawing an application can be found on the WaterNSW website.